Robo-developer-02/RedVision/README.md

-# Robot Controller
+# 🤖 Robot Controller

-A Raspberry Pi based robot controller that provides a simple terminal menu to launch either an AI Voice Chatbot or an Audio Player.
-The project is designed to be controlled remotely over SSH using the Termux application on Android.
+A Raspberry Pi based robot controller that provides a simple terminal interface to launch either an AI Voice Chatbot or an Audio Player.
+The entire project is designed to be operated remotely over SSH (using applications like Termux) and runs inside a dedicated Python virtual environment.

 ---

-## Features
+# Features

-### Robot Controller (Launcher)
+## Robot Controller (Launcher)

-- Interactive terminal menu.
+- Simple terminal-based menu
-- Automatically launches after SSH login.
+- Automatically starts after SSH login
-- Runs inside the project's Python virtual environment.
+- Launches the AI Chatbot or Audio Player
-- Returns to the main menu after the selected program exits.
+- Returns to the launcher after exiting either application
-- Beginner-friendly and lightweight implementation.
+- Lightweight and beginner-friendly implementation

-Menu:

 ```
 =================================